bichitra-linux/ecommerce-payloadcms/README.md

 To run Payload in production, you need to build and serve the Admin panel.
 To do so, follow these steps:

 1. Invoke the `payload build` script by running `yarn build` or `npm run build` in your project root.
 This creates a `./build` directory with a production-ready admin bundle.
-1. Finally run `yarn serve` or `npm run serve` to run Node in production and serve Payload from the `./build` directory.
+1. Finally run `npm run serve` or `npm run start` to run Node in production and serve Payload from the `./build` directory.
 1. When you're ready to go live, see [Deployment](#deployment) for more details.

-### Deployment

-Before deploying your app, you need to:

-1. Switch [your Stripe account to live mode](https://stripe.com/docs/test-mode) and update your [Stripe API keys](https://dashboard.stripe.com/test/apikeys).
-See [Connect Stripe](#connect-stripe) for more details.
-1. Ensure your app builds and serves in production.
-See [Production](#production) for more details.

-The easiest way to deploy your project is to use [Payload Cloud](https://payloadcms.com/new/import), a one-click hosting solution to deploy production-ready instances of your Payload apps directly from your GitHub repo.
-You can also deploy your app manually, check out the [deployment documentation](https://payloadcms.com/docs/production/deployment) for full details.

-## Questions

-If you have any issues or questions, reach out to us on [Discord](https://discord.com/invite/payload) or start a [GitHub discussion](https://github.com/payloadcms/payload/discussions).